dpbac/Master_portfolio/README.md

 # Master Portfolio

-Notebooks, functions , and other files related to the development of the Master's thesis.
+Notebooks, functions, and other files related to the development of the Master's thesis.

+The Python notebooks, R code and R project in this repository where used in the project in the order they are described below.

+Each notebook starts with some short explanation and usually contains comments for clarity.

+All data used in this project is in the folder __data__:

 ## About folder "notebooks_spotify_data_retrieval_and_processing"